ragingwind/rust-programming-language-summary/readme.md

 }
 ```

-- tuple structs, can add meaning the struct name but not names associated with their field
+- Tuple structs, can add meaning the struct name but not names associated with their field

 ```rust
 struct Color(i32, i32, i32);